Overview

 I was so delighted to see these majestic young raptors in such detail.
 Now I know just how mean Mama hawk looks, too.

-I’m starting to like this hawk-watching business, especially the littles.
+I’m starting to like this hawk-watching business (especially the little ones).

 AUGUST 20, 2018

 Spike was out exploring in the grassy area.
-Oh neat, I’ll go over there and take some pictures.
-Well, both Mama and Papa lost their minds and they both chased me back home.
+Oh neat, I thought, I’ll go over there and take some pictures.
+Well wouldn’t you know it, Mama and Papa were not having any of it and they both chased me back home.
 They didn’t leave right away either.
-Papa on one pole, Mama on the other.
+Papa was on one pole, Mama on the other.
 OK fine, I’ll go inside, sheesh!

 AUGUST 25, 2018